gratonresortcasino/visualregression/readme.md

                     1.1 [ ] clone prod, turn it off, get the clean sitemap-and only compare those SLUGS after the mainsite.com ??
 [NO DOWNTIME ON USERS, Mid effort]
         2. Manually filter through the sitemaps and parse the correct data.
 [More effort] 2.1  [ ] is there an easy pattern to spot?
+        3. create a page with all components used on site, so that way we can compare one LONG page as source of truth.
+            [ ]